Career Timeline of Marilyn Manson: Major Achievements and Milestones

 In 2016, Marilyn Manson recorded vocals on a cover of David Bowie's "Cat People (Putting Out Fire)" for Shooter Jennings's album Countach (For Giorgio).

-In 2017, Marilyn Manson released 'Heaven Upside Down', with its single 'Kill4Me' becoming the band's highest-peaking single on Billboard's Mainstream Rock chart.
-Manson was also injured on stage during a performance in New York.
+In 2017, Marilyn Manson released the album "Heaven Upside Down", with the single "Kill4Me" becoming the band's highest-peaking single on Billboard's Mainstream Rock.
+While touring, Manson was injured by falling stage props, breaking his fibula.

 2019: Performance at Cyndi Lauper's 'Home for the Holidays' benefit concert

-In 2019, Marilyn Manson released 'God's Gonna Cut You Down' as a non-album single, and it became the band's highest-peaking single on Billboard's Hot Rock Songs and Rock Digital Songs.
+In 2019, Marilyn Manson released "God's Gonna Cut You Down" as a non-album single, becoming the band's highest-peaking single on Billboard's Hot Rock Songs and Rock Digital Songs.

 2020: Collaboration with ASAP Ferg